kmaaallen/simon-game/README.md

 CSS Validator: http://jigsaw.w3.org/css-validator/

 ### Autoprefix tool
 This online autoprefix tool was used to check when vendor pre-fixes were necessary.
-This was used after my cross-browser testing to identify issues and fix bugs.
 Available at : https://autoprefixer.github.io/

 ### Favicon generator tool
 This online tool was used to generate a favicon for my site.
-The favicon image can be viewed at:  //STILL TO DO
-The online generator tool is available at: https://www.favicongenerator.com/
+The favicon image can be viewed at: https://github.com/kmaaallen/simon-game/tree/master/assets/favicon The online generator tool is available at: https://www.favicongenerator.com/

 ## Testing
 ### Automated Testing
-This project used Jasmine to unit test the game logic.
+<br>This project used Jasmine to unit test the game.
+<br>Specs, the test script and the index page used to run the Jasmine unit tests can be found here: https://github.com/kmaaallen/simon-game/tree/master/documentation/automatedTesting

+I tried to adhere to the principle of 'Red-Green-Refactor' when testing my code, by writing specs first and then code to pass them.
+Most of the refactoring happened after most of the tests were written and some tests were also adjusted as the code developed.

+To run the tests:
+run the file: /documentation/automatedTesting/index.html in preview in cloud9.

 ### Manual Testing
+A full explanation of the manual testing for this project can be found at:

 ## Deployment // NEED TO FIX THIS PART - MARKED DOWN LAST TIME.
 This project was deployed on GitHub Pages and can be viewed at: https://kmaaallen.github.io/simon-game/